daniel-acuna/ist718_notes/markdown/CourseIntro.md

 ### 1.1 Objectives

--   Develop predictive models that are interptrable.
+-   Develop predictive models that are interpretable.

 -   Understand oppotunities / challenges of big data.